WebexCC-SA/AUS_LTRCCT-2000/docs/main/AIAgentTrack_Mission1.md

     >Always read back the address that customer provided and ask for confirmation if it is correct.
 If it is not correct, ask to provide the address again.

     >Always ask if the customer needs to confirmation email before completing the order.
-Collect the email address as this is mandatory.</br></br>
+Collect the email address as this is mandatory.
+    >Always read back the email address that customer provided and ask for confirmation if it is correct.
+If it is not correct, ask to provide the email address again.
+    </br></br>
     <details>![Profiles](../graphics/Lab1_AI_Agent/2.4_148.gif)</details>